JinwoongKim/Massively-Parallel-Query-Processing-on-Heterogeneous-Architecture/README.md

-Setting system variables to run cuda then
+Setting system environment variables for CUDA then,

-Simply run 'make' and it will be working
+Just run 'make' and it will be working
 > make